joannawff/process-of-learning-nltk/README.md

 # process-of-learning-nltk
-It is my first repository on GitHub.I am now starting to learn NLTK with Python, and ready to reporting them.
+It is my first repository on GitHub.I am now starting to learn NLTK with Python, and ready to report them.